 Search Knowledge Base by Keyword

-While the default settings for scanner range or point spacing are usually fine, there are specific scenarios where you may want to deviate from the default settings.
-Keep in mind, the default values for scanner range or point spacing were decided on based on a fairly accurate scanner with low noise.
+This article will cover how and when you should adjust your Scanner Range and/or Point Spacing settings when running Process Scans.
+While the default settings for scanner range and point spacing are usually fine, there are specific scenarios where you may want to deviate from the default settings.
+Keep in mind, the default values for scanner range and point spacing were decided on based on a fairly accurate scanner with low noise.

 For the first setting, Scanner Range, we would recommend adjusting this setting away from the default if: